Qualifying exams for electrical engineering Ph.D. students

 - Complete remedial courses and attain a grade of A or B

 - Drop out of the Ph.D. program

-The decision on which course of action to require from the student will rest with the Examining Committee.
+The decision on which course of action to take rests with the examining committee.

 These examinations are designed to assess the suitability of a Ph.D. student for research in a specific area and will therefore focus on advanced topics covered in graduate-level courses or research papers.
 Satisfactory completion of these examinations is required for Ph.D. candidacy.
-The exams should be taken before the student starts his or her Ph.D. research and after the satisfactory completion of the qualifying exams.
-Typically, a student will take these exams after the completion of all or most of the courses included in his or her Ph.D.
-Program.
+The exams should be taken before you start your Ph.D. research and after the satisfactory completion of the qualifying exams.
+Typically, students take these exams after the completion of all or most of the courses included in their Ph.D. program.

-The student must submit a preliminary research proposal to his or her research committee prior to taking the comprehensive exams.
-The exam should cover three areas related to his or her Ph.D. research as outlined in the research proposal.
-The format of the research proposal will be decided by the research committee and will be used to determine the three areas on which the student will be examined.
+You must submit a preliminary research proposal to your research committee prior to taking the comprehensive exams.
+The exam should cover three areas related to your Ph.D. research as outlined in your research proposal.
+The format of the research proposal will be decided by the research committee and will be used to determine the three areas on which you will be examined.
 For example, a student proposing research in electromagnetics may be required to take examinations on electronics, electromagnetics and digital signal processing.
 A student proposing research in artificial intelligence may take examinations on artificial intelligence, neural networks and computer architecture.

-After the student passes the written exams, she or he must orally present the proposal to the research committee.
+After you pass the written exams, you must orally present your proposal to the research committee.
 The presentation is the oral part of the comprehensive exam.

-A student can retake the comprehensive exam once if his/her performance is deemed unsatisfactory by the examining committee.
+You can retake the comprehensive exam once if your performance is deemed unsatisfactory by the examining committee.
 Students who fail to satisfy the examining committee after the second comprehensive exam must drop out of the Ph.D. program.